stardot/beebem-windows/README.txt

                         to the sound buffers at any one time.
 The smaller block size may speed BeebEm up.

+  Econet On/Off       - Switch Econet emulation on or off.
+See the Econet
+                        section above for more details.

 Options Menu:

   Joystick             - Switch on or off PC/Beeb analogue joystick support.